Vestorly/torii/README.md

 };
 ```

-In the `application.js` initialize torii:
+In the `application.js` initialize Torii:

 ```JavaScript
 import initializers from 'torii/load-initializers';
 initializers();
 ```

+After that Torii should be available in your Ember app.

 ## Configuring a Torii provider